Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Discussions

 We remark that quantum coherence is essential for the existence of the oscillating relaxation regime.
 As an example, if we spoil the coherence by considering time-dependent random interactions instead of static interactions, the magnetization is expected to decay monotonically: After replacing $J_{ij}$ with Brownian variables $J_{ij}(t)$, Eq.~\eqref{eq:SD_GK_diff} is replaced by

-as derived in the supplementary material \cite{supp}.
+as derived in the Appendix \ref{B}.
 This results in $m(t)\sim e^{-(\Gamma +AJ/8)t}$ with a simple exponential decay, on contrary to the existence of different dynamical behaviors in the static case.

 We also point out that amazingly our criteria $A>0$ for the oscillation regime matches the criteria proposed in \cite{zhouDisconnectingTraversableWormhole2021} for the presence of the instability towards the formation of wormholes with $\xi_1=\xi_2=1$.
 However, the analysis in \cite{zhouDisconnectingTraversableWormhole2021} focuses on the low-temperature regime, while in this work we focus on high temperatures.
 This makes it difficult to establish a direct relationship between the two theoretical analyses.
-It would be interesting if there is some version of duality between the high-temperature and the low-temperature limit.
-Since the wormhole phase is non-chaotic, it is also interesting to study the out-of-time correlator or the operator size distribution in regimes with different dynamical behaviors.
+It would be interesting to explore whether there is some form of duality between the high-temperature and low-temperature limits.
+Given that the wormhole phase is non-chaotic, it would also be intriguing to study the out-of-time-order correlator or the operator size distribution in regimes with different dynamical behaviors.
+Experimentally, our results can be readily verified through quantum quench experiments in NMR systems.

-On the experimental side, the quench experiment recently performed in NMR systems directly measured the magnetization evolution when turning off the external field, and our results can be straightforwardly verified in this experiment\cite{USTC_NMR}.

-\textit{Note Added.} Universal behaviors of auto-correlation function related to the quench dynamics discussed here, including oscillatory versus non-oscillatory behavior, have been related to Lanczos coefficients computed for determining the Krylov complexity in Ref.~\cite{RenHui}.
+\textit{Note Added.} Universal behaviors of auto-correlation function related to the quench dynamics discussed here, including oscillatory versus non-oscillatory behavior, have been related to Lanczos coefficients computed for determining the Krylov complexity in Ref.~\cite{Zhang:2023wtr}.